MortenHoustonLudvigsen/JsTestAdapter/CreatingATestAdapter/CreatingATestAdapter.md

 * `Specs` Files containing Jasmine specs.
 Wildcards can be used - see [glob](https://www.npmjs.com/package/glob).

 * `Watch` A test run is triggered if any file specified in `Helpers` or `Specs` change.
 Add any files in `Watch` that should also trigger a test run when they change.
 These will typically be the source files.
 Wildcards can be used - see [glob](https://www.npmjs.com/package/glob).

+* `BatchInterval` When the test adapter is watching files for changes, it will wait `BatchInterval` ms before running tests.
+Default value is 250.

 * `Traits` An array of traits to be attached to each test.
 A trait can be a string or an object containing properties `Name` and `Value`.
 A trait specified as a string or with only a name will be shown in the Test Explorer as just the string or name.